jldeen/hugoweb/content/speaking.md

 In 2015, she received her P.O.S.T Level 2 Certificate, which made her eligible to apply to serve as a reserve Level 2 Peace Officer in the state of California; the certification expired in 2018 when she chose to focus on her engineering and advocacy career with Microsoft for the time being.

-When she's not doing something geeky, you can find her doing something active, most likely running out of breath at her local CrossFit gym.
-Yes, she's one of those!
-She also enjoys biking (motorcycles and/or bicycles), shooting, eating, reading, and hanging with her 7-year-old rescue pup.
+When she’s not doing something geeky, you can find her doing something active with her family, most likely camping or hiking.
+She also enjoys biking, shooting, eating, reading, and hanging with her 9-year-old rescue pup Miley and her 2-year-old Covid puppy, Drake.
+Yes, both dogs are named after celebrities.

 ## Headshots: